nischhalsharma/flutter_form_fields/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-This package provides devlopers a variety of Custom Widgets that can be used with Form.
+This package provides developers a variety of Custom Widgets that can be used with Form.

 ## Features